Ocawesome101/minecraft-pipe-organ/README.txt

 This repository contains files for the Minecraft
 Pipe Organ.

-trackers/:      Contains trackers for all
+trackers/:      Contains trackers for several
                 versions of the organ.
-play.lua:       Micro-optimized music player. from-ws.lua:    Reads from a WebSocket on
+v4/:            All data related to version 4. play.lua:       Micro-optimized music player. from-ws.lua:    Reads from a WebSocket on
                 127.0.0.1:25000.